All Episodes

 What about the concept of taking all revenue and having all revenue being used to pay down the debt?

-Just just broad ideas, ladies and gentlemen, just broad ideas.
+Just broad ideas, ladies and gentlemen.

-Um time for a call.
+No time for a call.

-I'll do that when I get back, uh, H.R.
-Okay.
+I'll do that when I get back.

-Welcome back, ladies and gentlemen to the Rush Limbaugh Show.
+Welcome back, ladies and gentlemen, to the Rush Limbaugh Show.

-Doug Rabansky here filling in for Rush.
+Doug Urbanski here filling in for Rush.

-Brian, very near to where I live.
+Let's take a call from Studio City, California, Brian, very near to where I live.

 How are you today, sir?